 Deidre’s episodic television credits include a multi-episode arc in Stephen Cannell’s hit series Wiseguy and The Case of the All-Star Assassin.

 Deidre performed on stage for the first time in A.R.
 Gurney’s Love Letters, appearing in two separate runs.

 Deidre was nominated for two People’s Choice Awards for the role of “Jesse” in Our House and was nominated two consecutive years as Best Actress by Viewers for Quality Television.
 Co-starring with Wilford Brimley, Deidre and her television family won the first Viewers for Quality Television “Seal of Approval” for a television show.

 Hall has graced the covers of national and regional magazines such as People, Woman, Woman’s Own, TV Guide, Woman’s World, McCall’s, Family Circle, Shape, Los Angeles Magazine, Beverly Hills (213), Orange Coast and First For Women.

-Deidre was born an identical twin; sister Andrea Hall-Gengler spent a short stint in Salem as “Marlena’s” twin, “Samantha” and returned later to play “Hattie Adams”.
+Deidre was born an identical twin; sister Andrea Hall-Gengler spent a short stint in Salem as “Marlena’s” twin, “Samantha” and returned later to play “Hattie Adams.”
 Deidre is the devoted mother of David Atticus Sohmer and Tully Chapin Sohmer, both miracle babies via surrogate birth.
-Ms. Hall resides in Los Angeles with her sons and their cat, Smudge.
+Ms. Hall resides in Los Angeles.